You’ve received your wallpaper. Great! Here’s what to do next.

 Our paper looks great when it’s used to cover furniture, doors or anything else you can think of – some people even frame it and hang it like a painting!
 It’s not suitable for all surfaces, though.
 We wouldn’t recommend hanging our paper on metal or glass as they’re just too smooth and it won’t stick.
 The same goes for glossy surfaces, such as lacquered wood (unless you’re willing to sand them first)!

 You’ll need to apply the wallpaper differently depending on the finish of your furniture.
-If it’s plywood or chipboard you can lay the wallpaper as if it’s a normal wall, but if it’s laminated or polished you’ll need to sand it first.
+If it’s plywood you can lay the wallpaper as if it’s a normal wall, but if it’s laminated or polished you’ll need to sand it first.
+And what about chipboard and wood fiber?
+They have uneven but not sandable surfaces.
+It's better to prepare a base before laying it.
+You can use Metylan Ovalit that we have recommended above or a suitable glue for our paper.
 If you have any queries feel free to contact us!

 After applying the paper on furniture, we suggest coating the wallpaper with a layer of transparent paint so that it can be easily wiped clean.
 We also recommend doing this if you hang your wallpaper in a damp room, such as a bathroom.
 Here are some products that work well with our paper.